/category/userinfo

 • Data Transfer

 Efficient and reliable data transfer is a critical component of research computing.
 A variety of useful tools is available for rapid data transfer, whether you are transferring data from an external site or within different computing environments at UVA.
-Common Scenarios Transfer public or internal use data between local workstation/laptop and UVA storage Transfer sensitive or highly sensitive data to Ivy storage Transfer data between external institutions/supercomputing centers and UVA Transfer between Rivanna and Cloud storage The data transfer method you choose heavily relies on the data sensitivity classification, where the data are currently located and to where you want to transfer the data.
+Common Scenarios Transfer public or internal use data between local workstation/laptop and UVA storage Transfer sensitive or highly sensitive data to Ivy storage Transfer data between external institutions/supercomputing centers and UVA Transfer between UVA HPC and Cloud storage The data transfer method you choose heavily relies on the data sensitivity classification, where the data are currently located and to where you want to transfer the data.

 • XSEDE: Extreme Science and Engineering Development Environment